Key folder in safepath unaccessible

 Accessories for zeta potential

 BI-SREL Solvent resistant electrode assembly for use with BI-SCGO glass cells, inconvenient for use with BI-SCP cells.
-BI-SCGO Box of 10, open-topped glass cells for use with solvents.When working in saline and other high salt concentrations use one of thse electrodes: BI-ZEL Electrode assembly for aqueous systems, use BI-SCP cell, 1.25 mL sample volume.
-Or BI-SVE175 Electrode assembly for aqueous systems, with BI-SCP cell, 175 µL sample volume.
+BI-SCGO Box of 10, open-topped glass cells for use with solvents.When working in saline and other high salt concentrations use this electrodes: BI-SVE175 Electrode assembly for aqueous systems, with BI-SCP cell, 175 µL sample volume.
 BI-ELECCK Electrode cleaning kit including wand and polishing strip, for use with BI-ZEL and BI-SREL.
 BI-ZR5 Zeta reference material for validation, blue pigment for use in water, - (44 ± 8) mV.

 Note: Current users of the 90Plus PALS may upgrade to include backscatter provided their instrument has the necessary mechanics, optics and hardware.
 Contact the factory for more information.